Ventura County Community College District

 Under the general direction of a dean, an Instructor provides comprehensive classroom instruction to students from diverse backgrounds for the purpose of facilitating the attainment of their academic or vocational objectives.

-There is currently one full time, tenure-track position at Moorpark College that will begin during the Fall 2022 semester.
-Preferred specialization in cross-cultural, developmental, social, or health psychology.WHERE YOU'LL WORK
+There is currently one tenure-track position at Ventura College that will begin during the Spring 2024 semester.

 Equity, diversity, and inclusion are essential to our culture and the work that we do within the Ventura County Community College District (VCCCD).
 The VCCCD is a public community college district serving residents throughout Ventura County.
 The VCCCD's three colleges - Moorpark College, Oxnard College, and Ventura College - offer programs for transfer to four-year colleges and universities; career technical training; basic skills instruction; as well as community service, economic development, and continuing education for cultural growth, life enrichment, and skills improvement.
 The Ventura County Community College District recognizes that a diverse community of faculty, staff, and administrators promote academic excellence.
 This creates an inclusive educational and work environment for its students, employees, and the community it serves.
 With the understanding that a diverse community fosters multi-cultural awareness, promotes mutual understanding and respect, and provides role models for all students, the VCCCD is committed to recruiting and employing a diverse and committed group of faculty, staff, and administrators who are dedicated to the success of all college students.

-The Ventura County Community College District ensures that all employees and applicants for positions will have equal opportunity for employment regardless of ethnic group identification, race, color, language, accent, immigration status, ancestry, national origin, political beliefs, age, gender, religion, transgender, sexual orientation, marital status, veteran status, and/or physical or mental disability.
-COVID-19 VACCINATION REQUIREMENTBoard Policy 3506 COVID-19 Vaccine Requirement for Employees and Students
+The Ventura County Community College District does not engage in any employment practice that discriminates against any employee or applicant for employment on the basis of ethnic group identification, race, color, language, accent, immigration status, ancestry, national origin, political beliefs, age, gender, sex, religion, transgender, sexual orientation, marital status, veteran status, and/or physical or mental disability.
+Representative Duties

 Provide academic instruction to students through lecture, lab, or performance courses; assess and develop cognitive abilities, communication skills, and higher order thinking skills among students through appropriate assignments and activities in one-on-one, classroom, and distance mediated instructional settings.
 E